govau/cga-docs/docs/support/incident_response.md

 ### What is the cloud.gov.au team responsible for?

 * Providing a platform to run services on.
-* Providing tools to make changes to those services faster, standard, and safer
+* Providing tools to make changes to those services faster, standard, and safer.
 * Ensuring the availability and uptime of the platform, so applications can successfully serve traffic.
 * Any backing services provided by the platform that applications depend on (like databases, caching, etc).
 * Domain name management, load balancing, and redirection, for any apps or services running on the platform.